OHSU-Library/github-tutorial/docs/index.md

 ## Lesson Plan

-We currently have broken the above material into two Lessons, based upon our estimate of how much can be covered in an hour.
-This partitioning may be adjusted as we practice this course.
-The Lessons below are intended to be used by the instructor/guide of the course, but could be used by a self-guided student
+We currently have broken the above material into two lessons.
+The lessons below are intended to be used by the instructor/guide of the course, but could be used by a self-guided student

 - [Lesson 1](lessons/Lesson1.md) GitHub account setup, dashboard, organizational and content models, Gists, Markdown, Data
 - [Lesson 2](lessons/Lesson2.md) GitHub Issues/Milestones, Gitter